Melvin Capital ends month with over $8 billion in assets after investors added cash: source

 Hedge funds Point72 Asset Management and Citadel gave a $2.75 billion capital infusion to Melvin Capital earlier in the week, enabling it to close out that position with a large loss.

-Citadel lost less than 1% on its Melvin position in its flagship fund in January, a person familiar with the matter said on Sunday.
+Citadel’s hedge funds, along with founder Ken Griffin and firm partners, put $2 billion into Melvin.
+The funds lost less than 1% in January on their Melvin position and are down 3% overall for the month, a person familiar with the matter said on Sunday.

 As news of losses at many hedge funds spread in recent days, speculation mounted about which firms might be forced to shut their doors.
 Several investors and fund managers said clients have been more patient with certain firms that have a long and strong track record, likely allowing them to survive this month’s deep losses.